Hugo Lowell

-Hugo Lowell is a White House correspondent for The Guardian in Washington, D.C. covering President Donald Trump.
-He previously reported on the US Department of Justice, and has broken several high-profile stories.
+Hugo Lowell (born March 30, 1999) is an American journalist who is a correspondent at WIRED magazine covering President Donald Trump.
+He previously worked as a White House correspondent for The Guardian in Washington, D.C., where he broke several high-profile stories cited by outlets including The New York Times, The Washington Post and CNN.

-He has broken major stories on the federal and congressional investigations into Trump, including about Trump's retention of classified documents and the House January 6 select committee.
+He rose to prominence covering the federal and congressional investigations into Trump, including Trump's retention of classified documents and the House January 6 select committee investigation.
 In 2022, he won the National Press Club's political journalism award for a series of stories about Trump's efforts to overturn the 2020 election at the January 6 joint session of Congress.

 Early life and education

 Lowell was born in New York City.
 He was educated at the Dalton School, a private co-educational day school on the Upper East Side of Manhattan, and St. Paul's School, London.
 He earned a BSc in Economics and Philosophy from the University of Bristol and spent time at a private equity firm in London before becoming a Washington-based reporter.